-During the site visit for the eighth quarterly audit, the auditor reviewed the city's automated information system with which it intends to replace the previous version of the EWS.
+During the site visit for the ninth quarterly audit, the auditor reviewed the city's automated information system with which it has replaced the previous version of the EWS.
 The new system, labeled "PARS" for Performance Assessment and Review System, is now completely operational, and was used by the PBP command staff to conduct its first quarterly analysis during the month of August, 1999.
-The auditor's review was conducted four days prior to the command staff review, in the city's CIS conference room, using a "live" database from the operational PARS.
+The auditor's review for the ninth quarter was conducted three days prior to the command staff review, in the city's CIS conference room, using the production database from the operational PARS.